Storm Events Database

 When does data become available?

-Due to the amount of time it takes to collect, validate, and enter post Storm Data information, the National Climatic Data Center (NCDC) regularly receives Storm Data from the National Weather Service (NWS) approximately 75 days after the end of a data month.
+Due to the amount of time it takes to collect, validate, and enter post Storm Data information, the National Centers for Environmental Information (NCEI) regularly receives Storm Data from the National Weather Service (NWS) approximately 75 days after the end of a data month.
 (Ex: The January data month is usually available on or around April 15th)

 The NWS has 60 days to submit their data files to the NWS Headquarters in Silver Spring, MD.
 The NWS Headquarters (NWSHQ) then collects all of the data files from the 123 NWS Forecast Offices.
-The NCDC receives a copy of this database approximately 75 days after the end of the month.
+The NCEI receives a copy of this database approximately 75 days after the end of the month.
 A publication and archive are produced and the Storm Events Database are updated within 75-90 days after the end of a data month.

 Where does the data come from?